-Mainstream Dems express relief at Biden presidential upsurge
+Mainstream Democrats relieved by Biden’s Super Tuesday boost

 WASHINGTON (AP) — Mainstream Democrats were rejoicing over Joe Biden’s rousing Super Tuesday performance that bolstered his bid for the Democratic presidential nomination, easing worries over the havoc they fear awaits down-ticket moderates should Sen. Bernie Sanders become the party’s standard-bearer.

-“He can hurt the whole Democratic Party,” Rep. Emanuel Cleaver, D-Mo., an early backer of the former vice president, said Wednesday about Sanders, the self-described socialist from Vermont.
-“And our single most significant cause celebre is removing Donald Trump.
+“He can hurt the whole Democratic Party,” Rep. Emanuel Cleaver, D-Mo., an early backer of the former vice president, said Wednesday about Sanders, the self-described democratic socialist from Vermont.
+“And our single most significant cause célèbre is removing Donald Trump.
 He can hurt that.”

 Now, Cleaver said, “I think we’re going to win.”

-The remarkably abrupt coalescing of the once unwieldy Democratic presidential field into essentially a two-person race was underscored Wednesday as Mike Bloomberg, the former New York mayor, ended his costly bid for the nomination and endorsed Biden.
-Bloomberg had spent over $500 million of his own money — a huge sum in politics but relative trifle for the multibillionaire — but proved to be barely a blip during the contest.
+The remarkably abrupt coalescing of the once-unwieldy Democratic presidential field into essentially a two-person race was underscored Wednesday as Mike Bloomberg, the former New York mayor, ended his costly bid for the nomination and endorsed Biden.
+Bloomberg had spent over $500 million of his own money — a huge sum in politics but a relative trifle for the billionaire — but proved to be barely a blip during the contest.

-“What we faced a week ago was the moderate-progressive movement or base in Virginia splitting four ways” among Democratic contenders, said Rep. Don Beyer, D-Va.
-Beyer jumped on Biden’s bandwagon only this week after former South Bend, Indiana, Mayor Pete Buttigieg abandoned his own campaign.

-“I’m really encouraged by it and I feel much more optimistic now about being able to keep the House, take back the Senate and win the presidency,” said Beyer.
+“We would have lost Florida,” Rep. Donna Shalala said Wednesday of a Sanders candidacy, which remains possible but seems less likely than it did just days ago.
+She recently joined fellow South Florida Democrats in criticizing Sanders for praising the late Cuban dictator Fidel Castro for establishing what Sanders called a “massive literacy program.”

+South Florida is home to large Cuban and Venezuelan populations, “and they don’t like socialism for a good reason,” Shalala said.
+She said she’s detected “considerable relief” from voters back home about Biden’s rise.

+In one gauge of the growing Biden bandwagon, his list of endorsements from House and Senate Democrats grew Wednesday by at least nine and surpassed 60, according to the website Fivethirtyeight.
+Sanders has nine.

-Yet while Biden won at least eight of the 14 Super Tuesday states, including delegate-rich Texas and a broad swath of the South, Sanders demonstrated his strength by winning California, the nation’s biggest state.
+Yet while Biden won 10 of the 14 Super Tuesday states, including delegate-rich Texas and a broad swath of the South, Sanders demonstrated his strength by winning California, the nation’s most populous state.
 And there were no signs that the rift between Democratic moderates and liberals that’s fueled their presidential contest has been healed.

 Indeed, it remained unclear how long it will take for Democrats to decide which of their two front-runners will grab the nomination.
+Moderates are concerned that might presage a risky, fractious period until the party’s Milwaukee nominating convention in July.

+“Bernie Sanders isn’t going away,” predicted former Sen. Byron Dorgan, D-N.D., a Biden supporter.
+“So they’ll have to fight this to the convention.
+He did that with Hillary, and he’s going to do it again.”

+In 2016, Sanders didn’t concede the nomination to Hillary Clinton until shortly before the party’s convention, even though she’d already amassed enough delegates to win.

-Progressive Sanders supporters were showing no signs of surrender for a candidate they still insist will energize throngs of young voters and drive the party to a victory in the fall.
+Now, Sanders supporters are showing no signs of surrender for a candidate they still insist will energize throngs of young voters and drive the party to victory in the fall.

 “I think that there was a lot of scare put out there about what a Bernie Sanders presidency might do,” said Rep. Pramila Jayapal, D-Wash., who’s endorsed the senator.
 “People really have to think about whoever the nominee is, have to think about how we inspire.”

-With Sanders having also won at least three other states on Tuesday, Jayapal said, “I think that this is going to be a hot race until the end.”
+Noting Sanders won four states on Tuesday, including a decisive victory in California, Jayapal said, “I think that this is going to be a hot race until the end.”

 Another illustration of the left’s defiance came from Jessica Cisneros, a 26-year-old immigration attorney who narrowly missed toppling eight-term incumbent Rep. Henry Cuellar and grabbing the Democratic nomination for his sprawling South Texas district.